albar965/albar965.github.io/index.md

 | [![Little Navmap 2.2.2 spherical map projection and elevation profile with flight plan](assets/images/spherical_small.jpg)](assets/images/spherical.jpg) | [![Little Navmap 2.2.2 sun shadow on globe](assets/images/sunshadow_small.jpg)](assets/images/sunshadow.jpg) |

 A widely configurable **map display** using the OpenStreetMap as a background map which is only one option of many online and included offline maps.
-The map shows airports, navaids, airways, airspaces, oceanic tracks, high altitude winds, AI or multiplayer aircraft and ships as well as airport weather, winds aloft and a minimum off-route altitude grid (MORA).
+The map shows airports, navaids (VOR, NDB, ILS and more), MORA (minimum off-route altitude) altitude grid, MSA (minimum sector altitude) diagrams, airways, en-route holdings, airspaces, oceanic tracks, high altitude winds, AI or multiplayer aircraft and ships as well as airport weather and winds aloft.
 A seamlessly integrated **airport diagram** displays taxiways, displaced thresholds, overrun areas, aprons, parking spots and more.

-User can place airport traffic patterns or holdings as a visual guidance on the map.
+Users can place **airport traffic patterns**, **holdings** or **minimum sector altitude diagrams** for visual guidance on the map.

 | ---- | ---- |
 | [![Little Navmap 2.4.4 winds aloft](assets/images/user_features_small.jpg)](assets/images/user_features.jpg) | [![Little Navmap 2.4.4 User Features](assets/images/wind_small.jpg)](assets/images/wind.jpg) |

-It supports **approach and departure procedures like SIDs, STARs, custom final approaches**, offers a widely configurable **automatic flight plan calculation** and **several export formats** like GFP \(Reality XP GTN and Flight1 GTN\), FPL \(Reality XP GNS\), GPX, RTE, FLP and X-Plane FMS as well as drag and drop flight plan editing on the map.
+It supports **approach and departure procedures like SIDs, STARs and final approaches**, offers a widely configurable **automatic flight plan calculation** and **several export formats** like GFP (Reality XP GTN and Flight1 GTN), FPL (Reality XP GNS), GPX, RTE, FLP and X-Plane FMS as well as drag and drop flight plan editing on the map.
 The program can read the PLN, FMS and FLP and more flight plan formats.

+Selecting departure and destination runways allows to have extended runway center lines and vertical guidance in the elevation profile.

 Several flight plan formats can be exported using the **flight plan multiexport** feature with one click.

+Flight plans can be easily exchanged with **SimBrief**.

 **Keyboard shortcuts** help to access most functions without mouse.